SimonEnsemble/SimonEnsemble.github.io/content/posts/2024-05-28-chemical-plume.md

 ---
-title: the shape of a chemical plume
+title: modeling the shape of a chemical plume
 date: 2024-05-28
 tags:
     - math